 Scoliosis is usually confirmed through a physical examination, an x-ray, spinal radiograph, CT scan or MRI.
 The curve is measured by the Cobb Method and is diagnosed in terms of severity by the number of degrees.
 A positive diagnosis of scoliosis is made based on a coronal curvature measured on a posterior-anterior radiograph of greater than 10 degrees.
 In general, a curve is considered significant if it is greater than 25 to 30 degrees.

-Many of my patients who suffer from low back pain also have concomitant scoliosis creating imbalances in the the spinal soft tissues and hips contributing to their symptoms.
-We address scoliosis by correcting the strength and mobility imbalances, and stabilizing the spine.
+Pain resulting from scoliosis can come from a variety of structures such as trunk muscles or soft tissue, spinal vertebrae or facet joints, spinal disc, and nerve root compression or inflammation.
+Many of my patients who suffer from low back pain, also have concomitant scoliosis creating imbalances in the the spinal soft tissues & hips contributing to their symptoms.

 If you have any questions or concerns about your scoliosis, please feel free to reach out to us for help!